Please click 'View course organiser's website' to be redirected to our booking page which contains full course information.

 Host: Richard Miller

 Ability: Basic > Intermediate

-Full information about our courses including booking terms can be found on our website.
+Places are restricted to a maximum of 12 to ensure sufficient one-to-one attention.
+Full information about our courses, including booking and cancellation terms, can be found on our website.

 What's included in the price?

-Course materials, lunch, refreshments, preferential discounts against all of our products.
+Course materials, lunch & refreshments each day, preferential discounts against all of our products.

 I thoroughly enjoyed this course.

 Learnt lots of new skills and Richard is a great tutor!

 I thought the course was going to be about making tiles and decorating them , so was pleasantly surprised that we were going to learn how to carve them.